Aqueuse/Aqueuse/README.md

 Hello, I'm **Aqueuse**  \*

-Actually, I'm working on mastering **CSharp**, with the release of [**Banana Man, the Space Monkeys**](https://ours-agile.itch.io/banana-man-the-space-monkeys), My first big game, made with Unity.
-I'm also working on other cool projects that bring me joy.
-Some are in the repositories [here](https://github.com/Aqueuse?tab=repositories).
+Actually, I'm working on the release of [**Banana Man, the Space Monkeys**](https://ours-agile.itch.io/banana-man-the-space-monkeys), My first big game, made with Unity.
+I'm also working on other cool projects that bring me joy, like VoisinUp, robotic, manufacture, etc. Some are in the repositories [here](https://github.com/Aqueuse?tab=repositories).

 <p align="center">
   <a href="https://ours-agile.itch.io/banana-man-the-space-monkeys">